NoodlesCupCake/NoodlesCupCake/README.md

 <!-- About Section -->
 ## :man_technologist: **About Me**
-I'm working in the machine learning field, specifically in Natural Language Processing (NLP) and Large Language Models (LLMs).
-I'm skilled in Python and Javascript, and experienced in various frameworks, including Keras, PyTorch, SciKit Learn, and Tensorflow, as for web development, ASP.NET Core, React.js, and Next.js along with a bit of expertise in back-end development tools like Node.js and Express.js.
-Also, I'm familiar with several databases, including MySQL, PostgreSQL, and Supabase.
-Here is my <a href="https://portfolio-sepia-five-71.vercel.app/" target="_blank">Portfolio</a>
-- 🔭 I’m currently working on enhancing my Data Science skills
-- 🌱 I’m currently learning more about Deep Learning
-- 👯 I’m looking to collaborate on your open-source projects
-- 😄 Pronouns: He/Him
-- ⚡ Fun fact: I got an imposter syndrome
+As a graduate computer science student from Mahidol University, Faculty of Information and Communication Technology, I'm passionate about data science, front-end web development, and machine learning.
+I am a quick learner with a sociable personality, a talent for breaking down complex concepts to make them easier for others to understand, and a positive attitude.

+I am currently working in the artificial intelligence field, focusing on Natural Language Processing (NLP) and Generative AI.
+I have expertise in dataset creation for machine learning tasks and a strong foundation in machine learning.
+I have also worked on several projects that incorporate AI skills, including Thai2ThSL, a web application, using Streamlit, for translating Thai into Thai Sign Language.
+As for my other programming skills.
+I am also familiar with a few front-end web application frameworks, including Blazor, React, and Next.js, as well as databases such as MySQL, PostgreSQL, and Supabase.

 <br/>